 - 1. Improve and maintain fire lanes - 2.
 Continue annual meeting to evaluate forest operations, facilitated by DNR Liaison - 3.
 Consult with DNR Rangers during periods of higher fire danger in order to modify timber sale activity when needed to reduce wildfire risk - 4.
 Support DNR fire suppression efforts when and where needed.
 Continue to ensure that staff is current in fire suppression training.
 Assistance to DNR will be focused primarily on protecting Washburn County Forest resources, with a secondary goal of providing assistance on other lands within the County.
 Staff resources will be allocated outside of the County only in cases of large project wildfires or in support of suppression on neighboring County Forests. - 5.
-Continue spring ATV closure and investigates means of enforcing ordinance language. - B. Oak Wilt - 1.
-Contract with DNR to conduct monitoring flights at least once during late summer to attempt to detect new oak wilt infestations.
+Continue spring ATV closure and investigates means of enforcing ordinance language.

+B. Oak Wilt

+- 1. Contract with DNR to conduct monitoring flights at least once during late summer to attempt to detect new oak wilt infestations.
 Consider multiple flights as needed to provide coverage over all oak resources on the County Forest. - 2.
 Aggressively treat any infestations with "frill/girdle" method using chemical and subsequent removal of infected trees and healthy trees within the buffer zone. - 3.
-Coordinate with the Treasurer's Office and town boards to develop an oak wilt informational sheet to be distributed with all property tax statements. - 4.
-Continue to assist private landowners, where practical, in treating and removing oak wilt infections that have the potential to impact County Forest - C. Emerald Ash Borer - 1.
-Increase levels of black ash management with a focus on trying to convert primary stand types to alternate swamp hardwood species. - 2.
-Continue to reduce the density of white ash within northern hardwood stands. - D. Buckthorn - 1.
-Continue to seek grant funding for buckthorn control - 2.
-Continue to treat known buckthorn infestations. - E. Firewood - 1.
-Develop further restrictions on outside firewood being brought into campgrounds - 2.
-Develop restrictions on firewood permits during oak wilt transmission risk periods.
+Continue to assist private landowners, where practical, in treating and removing oak wilt infections that have the potential to impact County Forest

+C. Emerald Ash Borer

+- 1. Increase levels of black ash management with a focus on trying to convert primary stand types to alternate swamp hardwood species. - 2.
+Continue to reduce the density of white ash within northern hardwood stands.

+D. Buckthorn

+- 1. Continue to seek grant funding for buckthorn control - 2.
+Continue to treat known buckthorn infestations.